afd/JavaTutorialQuestions/questions/dd4c.md

 Now design a class, `AlarmClock`, which extends `Clock` by storing a specific time at which an alarm should sound.
-An `AlarmClock` should also include a `boolean` field determining whether the alarm is currently sounding; this should initially be \emph{false}.  `AlarmClock` should provide appropriate constructors so that one can create an `AlarmClock` with a specified 24-hour time and alarm, or a ``seconds since midnight'' time and alarm.
+An `AlarmClock` should also include a `boolean` field determining whether the alarm is currently sounding; this should initially be *false*.  `AlarmClock` should provide appropriate constructors so that one can create an `AlarmClock` with a specified 24-hour time and alarm, or a ``seconds since midnight'' time and alarm.